How do you pay Filipino virtual assistants, and how much do Virtual Assistants in the Philippines cost?

 Overall, the cost of hiring a virtual assistant in the Philippines can be a great investment for busy professionals and entrepreneurs looking to streamline their workload and increase their productivity.
 So why not explore your options and find the perfect virtual assistant to help you achieve your goals?

 How much should I pay my Filipino Virtual Assistant?

-The entry-level virtual assistant salary is usually between $350-$450 full time, with experienced and more specialist virtual assistants looking at salary rates of between $450-$600 a month.
+The entry-level virtual assistant cost/salary is usually between $3 and $5 per hour, with experienced and more specialist virtual assistants looking at salary rates of between $3.50 and $10.00 per hour.

-The best way to understanding the REAL salary rate of a Filipino VA is to go to www.virtualstaff.ph and browse through the profiles of active Virtual Assistant jobseekers, each VA submits their skills and salary expectation.
+The best way to understand the REAL salary rate of a Filipino VA is to go to VirtualStaff.ph and browse through the profiles of active Virtual Assistant job seekers.
+Each VA submits their skills and salary expectations.

 How should I pay my Filipino Virtual Assistants?

 If you hire virtual assistants on VirtualStaff.ph, you will directly pay your virtual assistants on the platform.
 It works like this: